 Most people may assume that coconut milk is safe for a vegan lifestyle.
 After all, it is simply water, oil, milk, and other by-products found within this fruit.

-And yet, there is actually an unknown secret regarding coconut milk and how ethically it is sourced.
+And yet, there is an unknown secret regarding coconut milk and how ethically it is sourced.
 Here is what you need to know.

 What is Coconut Milk?

 You certainly can’t “milk” a coconut, so what exactly is coconut milk?
-The truth is that it is actually not a “milk” at all!
+The truth is that it is not “milk” at all!
 We refer to it as milk for its similar texture and creaminess to traditional kinds of milk.

 Essentially, coconut milk is made by pureeing shredded coconut with water to create a rich, white “milk” that can be used for everything from soups and curries to coffee.